daormar/debasher/doc/design_doc_resident.md

   threads and exits.** This answers "who tells the `Supervisor` to stop": nothing external needs to signal it explicitly, it infers whole-program completion from the same state it already tracks for every other purpose.
+- **`Supervisor` also stops on a stop signal, since 2026-09-22 (`FBPProcess`'s own mechanism, section 2's "Ordered shutdown"): `run()` installs a `SIGTERM` handler on the main thread (same reasoning, and same off-main-thread exception for tests driving `run()` on a background thread), whose handler just sets `_all_resolved` directly; unlike `FBPProcess`, nothing else here needs to tell "resolved naturally" apart from "told to stop", so the one event already `run()`'s own `_all_resolved.wait()` waits on covers both, with no new attribute needed.** This exists specifically so a graceful-stop tool that finds a `Supervisor` present can end it first, deliberately, before touching any node it watches, so it cannot relaunch one out from under the rest of what that tool does (see the `debasher_stop_resident` subsection below).

 ### Relaunching a downed node